fabiand/ovirt-node-development-guide/design.md

 for.

-# Detailed Flow
+## Detailed Flow

-Now that we are aware of all the components we can assign them to the specific flows.
+Now that we are aware of the components which come together to form Node, the following diagram illustrates in what flows they are used.
-The resulting diagram is shown below.

 You might notice that the diagram contains a few previously unnamed components, no worries, we'll speak about them later on.

 ![](imgs/ngn-flow-components.dot.png)